 </form>

-The server quiz creation endpoint is protected by a CSRF token.
-In a browser, when the user is creating a new quiz by sending a POST request, a token is sent along the new quiz values.
+The server login page is protected by a CSRF token.
+In a browser, when the user wants to log in by sending a POST request, a token is sent along the username/password values.
 This token is generated server-side, and embedded in the HTML.
-When the POST request is made, our quiz application expects that the request includes a valid token, and will reject the request if the token is missing or invalid.
+When the POST request is made, our server expects that the request includes a valid token, and will reject the request if the token is missing or invalid.

 In our Hurl file, we’re not sending any token, so the server is rejecting our request with a 403 Forbidden